Pachamama

 After the Spanish colonization of the Americas, they converted the native populations of the region to Roman Catholicism.
-Due to religious syncretism, the figure of the Virgin Mary was associated with that of the Pachamama for many of the indigenous people.
+Due to religious syncretism, the figure of the Virgin Mary was associated with that of Pachamama for many of the Indigenous peoples.

 As Andean cultures formed modern nations, the figure of Pachamama was still believed to be benevolent, generous with her gifts, and a local name for Mother Nature.
-In the 21st century, many indigenous peoples in South America base environmental concerns in these ancient beliefs, saying that problems arise when people take too much from nature because they are taking too much from Pachamama.
+In the 21st century, many Indigenous peoples in South America base environmental concerns in these ancient beliefs, saying that problems arise when people take too much from nature because they are taking too much from Pachamama.